jandelgado/jled/README.md

 ```

 The `Esp32Hal(pin, chan)` constructor takes the pin number as the first
-argument and the ESP32 ledc channel number on second position.
+argument and the ESP32 ledc channel number on the second position.
 Note that using
-the above mentioned constructor yields non-platform independent code, so it
+the above-mentioned constructor yields non-platform independent code, so it
 should be avoided and is normally not necessary.

 ### STM32